SanderBuruma/solana-research/README.md

   - Displays current SOL balance with 9 decimal precision
   - Shows all token holdings with USD values
   - Calculates total portfolio value in SOL and USD
-  - Saves balance data to CSV for historical tracking
+  - Saves balance data to CSV for historical tracking, adding one row per run

 - **-2 <address>**: View Detailed Transaction History
   - Retrieves the last 100 transactions for a Solana address